lukebussey/foundationify/README.md

-Foundationify — Foundation 4 framework theme for Shopify
+Foundationify — A [Foundation](http://foundation.zurb.com/) 4 based theme for Shopify
 ========================================================

-Foundationify is a theme for Shopify based on the responsive Zurb Foundation 4 framework.
+Foundationify is a theme for Shopify based on the responsive Zurb [Foundation](http://foundation.zurb.com/) 4 framework.

-Foundationify makes it easy to get started on building your own Foundation based Shopify Theme.
+Foundationify makes it easy to get started on building your own [Foundation](http://foundation.zurb.com/) based Shopify Theme.

 Requires Bower and Grunt.